 - Assisting in the investigation of, and reporting on, complaints made to the Crime and Corruption Commission, led by Queen’s Counsel;

-- Acting for a local council in proceedings in the Land Appeal Court relating to an appeal of a council’s decision about land rating categories, led by Queen’s Counsel;
+- Acting for a local council in proceedings in the Land Appeal Court and in the Queensland Court of Appeal relating to an appeal of a council’s decision about land rating categories, led by Queen’s Counsel;

 - Acting in judicial review proceedings in the Federal Court of Australia, led by Queen’s Counsel;